malariagen/malariagen-data-python/docs/source/Amin1.rst

     df_samples = amin1.sample_metadata()

-For more information about the data and terns of use, please see the `MalariaGEN Vector Observatory Asia <https://www.malariagen.net/mosquito/vector-observatory-asia>`_ home page.
+For more information about the data and terms of use, please see the `MalariaGEN Vector Observatory Asia <https://www.malariagen.net/mosquito/vector-observatory-asia>`_ home page.